MarianneRario/bloodbank-system/README.md

 blood requests.
 This helps in digitally monitoring patients and donors in a convenient multi-function system.

-MySQL of phpMyAdmin is what we used in our database management.
+MySQL of phpMyAdmin (relational database) is used in our database management.
 It is the most popular administration tool.
 It has an uncomplicated GUI and is convenient to use.
 The queries can be easily edited and manipulated through the web supported medium that it holds.
 It is also flexible for the majority of the commonly used file formats.